campbellmarianna/Industry-Collaboration-Project/notes/class1.md

 Two Terms

 What new product development skill do I want to improve?
-- building out
+- building out backend related needs for a software project fast
     - REST API

 Product Scope
 1. 4-6 teammates